modernserf/hashtags-for-humans/docs/talk.md

 For all the ways that tags can unite people around a common idea, they're not an unmitigated force for good.
 Any woman on the internet can tell you that.

-- tags are useful as a paradigm of thought
+- tags are useful as a paradigm of thought, when thinking about one's own identity
 - identity cannot be expressed only as a list of traits, but at least it acknowledges that you are multifaceted
 - its easy to mock tumblr users for identifying as a collection of jargon, but it serves a purpose for them
 - what were they doing before? probably just feeling like an alien